hashicorp/terraform-provider-aws/website/docs/r/appflow_connector_profile.html.markdown

 * `connector_profile_config` (Required) - Defines the connector-specific [configuration and credentials](#connector-profile-config-arguments).

+* `connector_label` (Optional) - The label of the connector.
+The label is unique for each ConnectorRegistration in your AWS account.
+Only needed if calling for `CustomConnector` connector type.

 * `kms_arn` (Optional) - The ARN (Amazon Resource Name) of the Key Management Service (KMS) key you provide for encryption.
 This is required if you do not want to use the Amazon AppFlow-managed KMS key.
 If you don't provide anything here, Amazon AppFlow uses the Amazon AppFlow-managed KMS key.

 #### Connector Profile Config Arguments